OndrejValla/TALENTED-PEOPLE/README.md

 | Feature |
 |---------|
-Edit buttons available to the user by who the portfolio was created.
+Edit buttons available to the user by whom the portfolio was created.

 | Action |
 |--------|
-Click one of edit buttons in photographer.html model.html or profile.html
+Click one of edit buttons in photographer.html, model.html or profile.html

 | Expected Result |
 |-----------------|